EN

 SURGICAL TECHNOLOGY DEGREE PROGRAM CREDIT HOURS (docx)

-Surgical Technology Certificate Program (only available for those with an associate degree or higher enrolling into the program).
+Surgical Technology Core Portion of the Program - only available for those with a bachelor's degree or higher or all general education courses are transferrable (enrolling into the program).

 Credit Hours